-- 1b.
+1b.
 Match the names of special days with the pictures.

 - 1. Christmas

 - 2. Halloween

 - 3. Mother's Day

 - 4. New Year

 - 5. Easter

 - 6. Queen's Official Birthday

-- 7. April Fool's Day 8.
-St Valentine's Day
+- 7. April Fool's Day

+- 8. St Valentine's Day

-- 1c.
+1c.
 Check what you know about holidays in Britain.
-On which holidavs are
+On which holidays are

-- friends and relatives invited?
+- ✓ friends and relatives invited?

-- cards sent?
+- ✓ cards sent?

-- presents given?
+- ✓ presents given?

-- special meals or dishes cooked?
+- ✓ special meals or dishes cooked?

-- houses, streets, towns and cities decorated?
+- ✓ houses, streets, towns and cities decorated?

-- fireworks displayed / let off?
+- √ fireworks displayed / let off?

-- jokes played on people?
+- √ jokes played on people?

-- parades watched?
+- ✓ parades watched?

 - 1d.
 Alesya is invited to the school radio to talk about holidays in Belarus.
-Work in pairs.
-Student A - Alesya, student B - school reporter (use the questions from ex.
+Student A Alesya; student B school reporter (use the questions from ex.
 1c).

-- 2a. @ Read about days off in the UK and explain why there are different names for them.
+- 2a.
+Read about days off in the UK and explain why there are different names for them.

-British factfile: Holidays in the UK
+British fact file: Holidays in the UK

 In Britain you can hear different words about the days when most people do not go to work and celebrate different traditions or simply relax.
-These days off are called common law holidays, bank holidays and public holidays.
+These days off are called common law holidays1, bank holidays and public holidays.
 Why?
 What's the difference?